dhaumont/visilib/README.md

 ## Visilib License
-Visilib is [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0) licensed If you use Visilib in a publication, please cite the following paper and refer to the homepage of the project [https://github.com/dhaumont/visilib](https://github.com/dhaumont/visilib)
+Visilib is [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0) licensed If you use Visilib in a publication, please cite the following paper and refer to the project homepage ([https://github.com/dhaumont/visilib](https://github.com/dhaumont/visilib))

 ```
 @inproceedings{